dimdenGD/chrome-lens-ocr/README.md

 lens.scanByFile('shrimple.png').then(log).catch(console.error);
 lens.scanByBuffer(Buffer.from('...')).then(log).catch(console.error);

-// use image url to scan quicker, but pixel coordinates will be 0 lens.scanByURL('https://lune.dimden.dev/7949f833fa42.png').then(log).catch(console.error);
+// fetches image and then scans it lens.scanByURL('https://lune.dimden.dev/7949f833fa42.png').then(log).catch(console.error);
 ```
 All methods above return `LensResult` object (see docs below).
 In case error happened during the process, `LensError` will be thrown.